Church of England Redress Scheme Information and support for survivors

 Exceptional circumstances (where applicable)

-The Church of England has announced that over £150 million has been committed to support survivors through the Redress Scheme.
+The Church of England has announced funding to support survivors through the proposed Redress Scheme.

-The scheme is expected to remain open for approximately five years. (anticipated 2026–2030), although official dates will be confirmed at launch.
+The scheme is expected to remain open for approximately five years. (anticipated 2026–2030

 What is the Church of England redress scheme?